Xieyangxinyu/AustinEMS2020/readme.md

 Ngoc Mai Tran, Evdokia Nikolova, David Kulpanowski, Yangxinyu Xie, Joshua Ong

-Introduction: The aim of our retrospective study was to quantify the impact of Covid-19 on the spatiotempo- ral distribution of Emergency Medical Services (EMS) demand in Travis County, Austin, Texas and propose a robust model to forecast Covid-19 EMS incidents.
+Introduction: The aim of our retrospective study was to quantify the impact of Covid-19 on the temporal distribution of Emergency Medical Services (EMS) demand in Travis County, Austin, Texas and propose a robust model to forecast Covid-19 EMS incidents.

 Methods: We analyzed the temporal distribution of EMS calls in the Austin-Travis County area between January 1st, 2019 and December 31st, 2020.
-Change point detection was performed to identify critical dates marking changes in EMS call distributions and time series regression was applied for our prediction model.
+Change point detection was performed to identify critical dates marking changes in EMS call distributions and time series regression was applied for forecasting Covid-19 EMS incidents.

-Results: Two critical dates mark the impact of Covid-19 on EMS calls: March 17th, when the daily number of non-pandemic EMS incidents dropped significantly, and May 13th, by which the daily number of EMS calls climbed back to 75% of pre-Covid-19 demand.
-New daily count of the hospitalization of Covid-19 patients alone proves a powerful predictor of pandemic EMS calls, with an $$r^2$$ value equal to 0.85.
+Results: Two critical dates marked the impact of Covid-19 on the distribution of EMS calls: March 17th, when the daily number of non-pandemic EMS incidents dropped significantly, and May 13th, by which the daily number of EMS calls climbed back to 75% of the number in pre-Covid-19 time.
+New daily count of the hospitalization of Covid-19 patients alone proves a powerful predictor of the number of pandemic EMS calls, with an r2 value equal to 0.85.
+In particular, for every 2.5 cases where EMS takes a Covid-19 patient to a hospital, 1 person is admitted.

 Conclusion: The mean daily number of non-pandemic EMS demand was significantly less than the period prior to Covid-19 pandemic.
 The number of EMS calls for Covid-19 symptoms can be predicted from the daily new hospitalization of Covid-19 patients.
-In particular, for every 2.5 cases where EMS takes a Covid-19 patient to a hospital, 1 person is admitted.
+These findings may be of interest to EMS departments as they plan for future pandemics, including the ability to predict pandemic-related calls in an effort to adjust a targeted response.

 ## Load Incident Data